 Sometimes, treating yourself to a delicious steak is the way to go.
+When I decide to eat meat… I prefer a Pittsburgh style steak, and each of these will deliver.
 If you’re celebrating, or just want a great Sunday dinner, these steakhouses are great places for some of the best steak in Pittsburgh.

 Cioppino’s Pittsburgh seasonal dinner menu features the best of a hand cut steak and chop house with vegan options as well as a great seafood selection.
 Try the 18 ounce ribeye with cheddar broccolini and gremolata!